-Effective July 1, 2017, we entered into employment agreements with our named executive officers (the "Employment Agreements").
-Each Employment Agreement generally provides for a three-year term, which commenced on July 1, 2017, with automatic renewals for successive one-year periods thereafter.
-Each Employment Agreement generally outlines the named executive officer's duties and positions and provides for (i) an annualized base salary, (ii) a discretionary annual cash incentive bonus with a target amount equal to 100% of base salary for Mr. Herndon, as Chief Executive Officer and 75% of base salary for each of Mr. Baker and Mr. Lehner, respectively as the Chief Operating Officer and Chief Financial Officer and (iii) eligibility to participate in any equity compensation arrangements or plans offered by us to senior executives.
+On June 21, 2019, we entered into amended and restated employment agreements with our named executive officers and, on August 26, 2019, we entered into a second amended and restated employment agreement with Mr. Baker (collectively, the "Employment Agreements").
+Each Employment Agreement generally provides for a three-year term, which commenced on August 26, 2019 (in the case of Mr. Baker) and June 15, 2019 (in the case of Messrs.
+Lehner and Bouthillette), with automatic renewals for successive one-year periods thereafter.
+Each Employment Agreement generally outlines the named executive officer's duties and positions and provides for (i) an annualized base salary, (ii) a target annual bonus equal to 100% of base salary for Mr. Baker, 75% for

+Mr. Lehner and 75% for Mr. Bouthillette, and (iii) eligibility to participate in any equity compensation arrangements or plans offered by us to senior executives.

-Each Employment Agreement provides for the following benefits upon a termination of a named executive officer's employment by us without cause, resignation by a named executive officer for good reason or due to disability: (i) a lump sum payment equal to (A) for Mr. Herndon, two times Mr. Herndon's base salary or (B) for Messrs.
-Baker and Lehner, one and one-half times the named executive officer's base salary, (ii) an amount equal to (A) for Mr. Herndon, two times Mr. Herndon's target bonus for the year in which the termination occurs or (B) for Messrs.
-Baker and Lehner, one and one-half times the named executive officer's target bonus for the year in which the termination occurs, in each case, payable in four equal installments with the first installment paid on the Company's first regular pay date on or after the 60th day following such termination and the remaining three installments paid in each of the three calendar quarters immediately following the quarter in which the termination occurs and (iii) for a period of 18 months following such termination, reimbursement of premiums paid by the executive pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985 and/or sections 601 through 608 of the Employee Retirement Security Act of 1974 to continue coverage in our health, dental and vision insurance plans in which the executive and/or his dependents participated immediately prior to the termination (the "COBRA Premium"), provided that such reimbursement does not subject us or our affiliates to sanctions imposed pursuant to Section 2716 of the Public Health Service Act and related regulations and guidance (collectively, the "PHSA").
-If a named executive officer's employment is terminated due to death, the named executive officer's estate will be entitled to receive (i) a pro-rata share of the named executive officer's target bonus for the fiscal year in which the termination occurs and (ii) continued payments of the named executive officer's base salary for a period of 12 months.
+Each Employment Agreement provides for the following benefits upon a termination of a named executive officer's employment by us without cause, resignation by a named executive officer for good reason or due to disability: (i) the pro-rata value through the date of termination of the executive's target bonus for the year in which the termination occurs, (ii) a lump sum payment equal to (A) for Mr. Baker, two times Mr. Baker's base salary or (B) for Messrs.
+Lehner and Bouthillette, one and one-half times the named executive officer's base salary, (iii) an amount equal to (A) for Mr. Baker, two times Mr. Baker's target bonus for the year in which the termination occurs or (B) for Messrs.
+Lehner and Bouthillette, one and one-half times the named executive officer's target bonus for the year in which the termination occurs, in each case, payable in four equal installments with the first installment paid on the Company's first regular pay date on or after the 60th day following such termination and the remaining three installments paid in each of the three calendar quarters immediately following the quarter in which the termination occurs and (iv) for a period of 18 months following such termination, reimbursement of premiums paid by the executive pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985 and/or sections 601 through 608 of the Employee Retirement Security Act of 1974 to continue coverage in our health, dental and vision insurance plans in which the executive and/or his dependents participated immediately prior to the termination (the "COBRA Premium"), provided that such reimbursement does not subject us or our affiliates to sanctions imposed pursuant to Section 2716 of the Public Health Service Act and related regulations and guidance (collectively, the "PHSA").
+If a named executive officer's employment is terminated due to death, the named executive officer's estate will be entitled to receive (i) a pro-rata share of the named executive officer's target bonus for the fiscal year in whic